-- political, regulatory, compliance and economic developments that could restrict our ability to manufacture, market and sell our products; - financial risks such as longer payment cycles, difficulty collecting accounts receivable and exposure to fluctuations in foreign currency exchange rates; - difficulty in staffing and managing international operations; - potentially negative consequences from changes in or interpretations of tax laws; - changes in international medical reimbursement policies and programs; - unexpected changes in health care policies of foreign jurisdictions; - trade protection measures, including import or export licensing requirements and tariffs;

-- our ability to develop relationships with qualified local distributors and trading companies; - political and economic instability in particular foreign economies and markets, in particular in emerging markets, for example in Brazil; - diminished protection of intellectual property in some countries outside of the United States; - · differing labor regulations and business practices; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' and service providers' activities that may fall within the purview of the Foreign Corrupt Practices Act, UK Bribery Act or similar local regulation.
+- political, regulatory, compliance and economic developments that could restrict our ability to manufacture, market and sell our products; - financial risks such as longer payment cycles, difficulty collecting accounts receivable and exposure to fluctuations in foreign currency exchange rates; - difficulty in staffing and managing international operations; - potentially negative consequences from changes in or interpretations of tax laws; - changes in international medical reimbursement policies and programs; - unexpected changes in health care policies of ex-U.S. jurisdictions; - trade protection measures, including import or export licensing requirements and tariffs; - our ability to develop relationships with qualified local distributors and trading companies; - political and economic instability in particular ex-U.S. economies and markets, in particular in emerging markets, for example in Brazil; - diminished protection of intellectual property in some countries outside of the United States; - differing labor regulations and business practices; and - regulatory and compliance risks that relate to maintaining accurate information and control over sales and distributors' and service providers' activities that may fall within the purview of the Foreign Corrupt Practices Act, UK Bribery Act or similar local regulation.

-For example, we face risks arising out of the potential uncertainty caused by the June 2016 vote in the United Kingdom in favor of exiting the European Union, commonly referred to as Brexit.
-In March 2017, the UK government initiated the exit process under Article 50 of the Treaty of the European Union, commencing a period of up to two years for the UK and the other EU member states to negotiate the terms of the withdrawal.
-Uncertainty over the terms of the UK's withdrawal from the EU could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
-Currency exchange rates in the pound sterling and the euro with respect to each other and the U.S. dollar have already been adversely affected by Brexit and, in the event that such foreign exchange volatility were to continue, it could cause volatility in our quarterly financial results.
+For example, we face risks arising out of the potential uncertainty caused by United Kingdom's exit from the EU and the end of the transition period on January 1, 2021, commonly referred to as Brexit.
+Uncertainty over the terms of the United Kingdom's withdrawal from the EU could adversely affect European or worldwide political, regulatory, economic or market conditions and could contribute to instability in global political institutions, regulatory agencies and financial markets.
+Currency exchange rates in the pound sterling and the euro with respect to each other and the U.S. dollar have already been adversely affected by Brexit and, in the event that such ex-U.S. exchange volatility were to continue, it could cause volatility in our financial results.
 In addition, if the United Kingdom were to significantly alter its regulations affecting the pharmaceutical industry, we could face significant new regulatory costs and challenges.
+While a trade deal has been agreed between the EU and UK, it is primarily focused on avoiding tariff barriers and mutual GMP recognition with further regulatory cooperation to be agreed between the parties through a 'Working Group on Medicinal Products'.